georgeartem/transcendence/README.md

 Through the Copenhagen interpretation, these probabilities manifest as a wavefunction that collapses upon measurement or decoherence.
 Here we treat the act of measurement, or wave function collapse as being one and the same for purposes of classical exploitation.
 The act of experimentation, be it detonating a bomb or colliding particles forces a resolution.

-Yet, maintaining a purely Everettian view helps us to describe gravity around the wells of many worlds, and so we posit no collapse across the vast expanses of empty space; but instead, unitary evolution branching into a myriad of permutable worlds, each with its own propensity for the realization of different outcomes.
-Catastrophic events occur in rare branches for each world, but conscious observers anthropically select stable continuations for themselves, diluting risks across infinities and reframe ‘probability’ as branch measure.
+Yet, maintaining a purely Everettian view helps us to describe gravity around the wells of many worlds, and so we posit no collapse across the vast expanses of empty space; but instead, unitary evolution branching into a myriad of permissable worlds, each with its own propensity for the realization of different outcomes.
+Catastrophic events do occur in rare branches for each world, but conscious observers anthropically select stable continuations for themselves, diluting risks across infinities and reframe ‘probability’ as branch measure.

 By hybridizing these via decoherence theory, where Copenhagen-like collapses emerge from Everettian dynamics in both closed and open systems, we derive a robust consensus mechanism.
 Risk deltas, such as the ≈3×10^{-6} between atmosphere and vacuum scenarios, become interpretive tools: in Copenhagen, they quantify gambles; in Everett, they map survival densities.